 “…to welcome all…” What could be more perfect, indeed what could be a more profound statement than a gorgeous building filled with amazing works of American art plopped down unexpectedly in the middle of the United States allowing average Americans to experience a world class museum only a car ride away.

 The art crowd said that nobody would come to Bentonville, Arkansas.
 Perhaps they don’t understand geography?
-Perhaps they don’t understand any culture but their own?

 The setting and the Building are Part of the Experience